sihanook/OfficeDocs-OfficeUpdates-test/OfficeUpdates/semi-annual-channel-2019.md

 > [!NOTE]
 > - The security updates information for each update channel of Office 365 ProPlus will start being listed separately at [Security Updates](office365-proplus-security-updates.md).

+## Version 1808: August 27
+*Version 1808 (Build 10730.20370)*

+[//]: # (DO NOT REMOVE BUGDETAILS CONTENT START)

+## Non-security updates
+### Outlook

+- <div>Addressed temporary service issue that caused users to see the error&nbsp;<span style="font-size:13.3333px;background-color:rgb(255, 255, 255);display:inline !important;">&quot;Cannot find this file.
+Verify the path and file name are correct&quot; when using cloud attachments.
+Learn More [<a href="https://support.office.com/en-us/article/outlook-unable-to-attach-onedrive-or-sharepoint-files-to-emails-136951bb-60dc-478a-b916-6ee39e62c37a">https://support.office.com/en-us/article/outlook-unable-to-attach-onedrive-or-sharepoint-files-to-emails-136951bb-60dc-478a-b916-6ee39e62c37a</a>]</span></div>

+[//]: # (DO NOT REMOVE BUGDETAILS CONTENT END)

 ## Version 1808: January 8
 *Version 1808 (Build 10730.20264)*